College and Law School Scholarship Application Rules

 Incomplete applications will not be considered.
 Email submissions must be in PDF format.

-The winner will be contacted in April, and will be recognized at the Annual St. Thomas More Guild Luncheon in May.
+The winner will be recognized at the Annual St. Thomas More Guild Luncheon.
 The judges will not know the identity of any applicant during the judging process.
 Payment of the scholarship award is conditioned upon the winner’s completion of this academic year, and continued enrollment in either a Catholic college or an ABA Accredited Law School for the following academic year.